-Abnormal vaginal odor that happens because of infection or another problem is usually associated with other vaginal signs and symptoms such as itching, burning, irritation or discharge.
+Conditions that cause a strong vaginal odor might also cause other vaginal symptoms such as itching, burning, irritation or discharge.

 - Poor hygiene

-Less commonly, abnormal vaginal odor may result from:
+Less commonly, unusual vaginal odor may result from:

 - Cervical cancer